 Sub-Activity 6.5 Equipment assistance and infrastructure upgrades for firearms deactivation and destruction inspection facilities

-The Project Coordinator continuously monitors the internal and external project environment and identifies and evaluates risks to the project, and updates the project risk register accordingly.
-The Procurement Assistant and the Project Coordinator developed a procurement risk register which is reviewed and updated frequently.
+The Project Coordinator continuously monitors the internal and external project environment, identifying and evaluating risks to the project, and updates the project risk register accordingly.
+The Procurement Assistant and the Project Coordinator developed a procurement risk register, which is regularly reviewed and updated.
 The risk registers are developed and updated through quantitative and qualitative risk analysis.
-This ensures that early warning mechanisms are in place and the Project Implementation Team can react to risks quickly and appropriately.
+This ensures that early warning mechanisms are in place, allowing the Project Implementation Team to react to risks quickly and appropriately.

 A cooperation network with other international organizations and departments in the OSCE has been established to ensure the constant flow of information regarding emerging changes in the project environment.